A message from Chief Brigit Clary

-I am very proud of all of our employees and citizen volunteers who have a servants’ hearts and give of themselves daily to make our City a great place to live, work and play.
-Together, with your help, we will continue to make Richland a great place.
-It is truly an honor for me to be leading this fine organization.
-If we can be of service to you, please don’t hesitate to contact us.
+We are proud of all our employees and citizen volunteers who have a servant’s heart and work daily to make our city a wonderful place to live, work and play.
+Together, with your help, we will continue to make Richland safe.

 Our Community Care Efforts

 Due to an alleged sexual assault of a child, a single mom and her children were displaced from a friend’s residence.
 Officers placed the family in a motel pending help from CSP.

 A woman shopping in a local pharmacy could not afford to purchase baby food and formula.
 Officer Meyer purchased the items for the mother.